 - Multi-channel supplier comms beyond EDI — email, WhatsApp, web portal — for the long tail of suppliers who don't run EDI.

-- Closed-loop AI on supplier replies across every channel.
+- Closed-loop AI on supplier replies across supported supplier channels.

 Where the alternatives fit